dnfui/dnf-ui/README.md

 ## Polkit integration

-DNF UI uses a small privileged transaction service for package apply operations.
+DNF UI uses a small privileged transaction service called `dnfui-service` for package apply operations.

-The GUI runs as the regular desktop user, while the service runs on D-Bus and is responsible for the privileged transaction step.
+`dnfui` runs as the regular desktop user, while the service runs on D-Bus and is responsible for the privileged transaction step.

 [Polkit](https://github.com/polkit-org/polkit) is used only for the apply step: